 A MySQL Dump is a standardized and universal backup solution for MySQL databases.
 It is slower than a raw backup (backing up the physical binary files of the database) because it includes a set of SQL statements that can be executed to reproduce the original database object definitions and table data.

 You can use a MySQL dump to copy the entire database from your local environment to a Pressidium hosted website or migrate your site data from another hosting provider.
 This is an advanced operation and can / will overwrite the contents of your website so caution is required.

 To import a MySQL dump file to a website:

-Upload the SQL file or compessed SQL file archive to a web location.
-This can be for example the document root / public html folder of a website, a publicly shared Dropbox or Google Drive folder etc. It is recommended to use a file name that is difficult to guess (a common approach is to include a date part and some random characters).
+Upload the SQL file or compressed SQL file archive to a web location.
+This can be for example the document root / public HTML folder of a website, a publicly shared Dropbox or Google Drive folder etc. It is recommended to use a file name that is difficult to guess (a common approach is to include a date part and some random characters).

 Navigate to the website overview screen by selecting / clicking on the related card in the Websites overview screen.
 Tip: You can quickly navigate to a website by using the S keyboard shortcut to bring up the quick search dialog.

 Verify the environment you want to import to, Production or Staging by checking out the currently selected environment in the navigation bar.

 Click Import MySQL dump and provide the full URL to the database dump file.
 You can import a plain text SQL file or a compressed archive containing the SQL dump file.
 The later is preferred for larger dumps.
 The URL must be publicly accessible and not password protected or otherwise restricted.